Tag&Tab: Pretraining Data Detection in Large Language Models Using Keyword-Based Membership Inference Attack: Results

+This case study evaluates Tag\&Tab's effectiveness and robustness in detecting different types of pretraining data in LLMs.
+We evaluate our method on various sizes of the Pythia model and compare its effectiveness against baseline attacks on seven types of text in the Pile and MIMIR datasets.
+Table~\ref{tab:results_mimir_pile} summarizes the results obtained when targeting five Pythia model sizes ranging from 160M to 12B parameters, tested with two configurations of tagged keywords: 4 and 10.

+The main findings from these results are as follows: \begin{itemize} \item When averaging performance across all datasets, Tag\&Tab ($K=4$) outperforms all baseline methods over all the models, establishing itself as the most effective approach overall.
+Tag\&Tab ($K=10$) ranks as the second-best method, demonstrating strong performance but falling short of the results achieved with $K=4$.

+\item Notably, Tag\&Tab ($K=4$) achieves either the best or second-best results for the majority of textual data types examined.
+Even when it does not come in first or second place, its performance remains competitive, serving as a robust alternative to the leading method.

+\item While Tag\&Tab ($K=10$) selects more keywords, increasing the number of probabilities considered for text membership inference, its results are consistently lower than those of Tag\&Tab when $K=4$.
+This supports the hypothesis that selecting a smaller number of keywords allows the method to extract noise-free information from the model. \end{itemize}

+We also observe that certain formal texts, such as mathematical proofs, may contain fewer named entities or conventional keywords.
+However, they often feature domain-specific terminology or symbolic expressions that carry strong membership signals.
+This is evidenced by our results on the DM Mathematics subset (Table~\ref{tab:results_mimir_pile}), where Tag\&Tab maintained SOTA performance, achieving an AUC between 0.95 and 0.96.

+Despite outperforming the baseline MIAs, the AUC achieved by Tag\&Tab is relatively low in certain cases, hovering around 0.55.
+However, recent research by Maini et al.~\cite{maini2024llm} showed that aggregating multiple MIAs improves dataset membership inference accuracy, emphasizing the need for better attacks that achieve AUC over 0.5 for improved aggregated attack performance.
+Tag\&Tab meets this criterion, making it a valuable component in an ensemble of MIAs, as we further demonstrate in Appendix~\ref{appendix:ensemble}.

-\subsection{Case Study 1: Detecting Specific Pretraining Data in LLMs}
+\subsection{Case Study 2: Detecting Specific Pretraining Data in LLMs}

-This case study focuses on the precision of detecting specific pretraining data in LLMs.
-To do so, we designed a well-engineered attack aimed at inferring whether copyrighted data was part of the pretraining of the examined LLMs.
-In contrast to Case Study 2, the data used for training the target model and the data identified as non-members here do not originate from the same database.
-Using the BookMIA dataset, we simulate the possibility of having knowledge of part of a model's pretraining data, which can be used to infer specific text files suspected of being included in the pretraining data of the target model.
-For validation, non-members were collected from books that were released after the publication of the target model, ensuring that these texts could not be part of its pretraining data.
+This case study focuses on the precision in detecting specific pretraining data in LLMs.
+We designed a targeted attack to infer whether copyrighted data was part of the model's pretraining.
+Unlike Case Study 1, the member and non-member data come from different sources.
+Using the BookMIA dataset, we simulate partial knowledge of a model's pretraining data to infer specific text files suspected of being included in the target model's training set.
+For validation, we selected non-members from books published after the target model's release thus ensuring they were not part of its pretraining data.